Spool Inspector — Build Guide

 2. Mount the load cell between the top and bottom scale platforms using the M4x25mm screws and nuts

-3. Route the load cell cable through the wire tunnel
+3. Route the load cell wires through the wire tunnel toward the PCB housing

 Step 5: Install Electronics